usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 ### hostname

-An internationalized Internet host name string formatted acording to [section 2.3.2.3](https://tools.ietf.org/html/rfc5890#section-2.3.2.3) of RFC 5890.
+An internationalized Internet host name string formatted according to [section 2.3.2.3](https://tools.ietf.org/html/rfc5890#section-2.3.2.3) of RFC 5890.

 In XML Schema this is represented as the built in type [string](https://www.w3.org/TR/xmlschema11-2/#string) until a suitable pattern can be developed.